Sales Managers Indexes

 Continue reading for analysis, charts and data...

-Donald Trump's US Election win has had an extraordinary impact on key US Economic Indexes.
-The US Sales Managers Survey , in existence for 13 years, has recorded a previously unheard of 5.1 Index points increase in Business Confidence.
+Donald Trump's US Election win had an extraordinary impact on key US Economic Indexes in November, which has largely continued into December.
+In November, the US Sales Managers Survey recorded a previously unheard of 5.1 Index points increase in Business Confidence.
+Its sister Index, the Sales Managers Sales Growth Index rose to a near 6 year high in November, jumping an equally unheard of 4.6 Index points to reside at a very high Index level of 56.4.

 Continue reading for analysis, charts and data...